Wednesday 9 October 1940

 German/Romanian Relations: German troops continue entering Romania with that government's permission in order to secure the Ploesti oil fields and other key points.
 The oil fields are a major preoccupation of Adolf Hitler and are the real reason for this "invasion," which ostensibly is to train the Romanian Army (which doesn't really need any training).
 While the Soviet Union looms nearby, Hitler is more worried at this point by British sabotage.

 |The New York Times reports the end of the World Series.|

-Holland: The Nazis ban Jews and half-Jews from public employment.
+Holland: The Germans ban Jews and half-Jews from public employment.

 |John Winston Lennon.|

 October 1, 1940: Wait Daddy October 2, 1940: Hitler's Polish Plans

 October 8, 1940: Germans in Romania